Hellsender01/Hupdater/README.md

 Also It check whether all packages are up to dated or not in end of it process to verify

+It cleanup the waste and Also reapirs if anything got broken up

 # Installation

 sudo git clone https://github.com/HarshitJosh1/Hupdater.git